g4bri-3l3/MooseAlto/README.md

   that is already wrong.
 This is also why they sit well below `shadowed_rule` (High) and `allow_shadows_deny` (Critical) above, which describe rules that are already dead or already dangerous.
+- **`no_explicit_deny_log_rule` is Low, not higher**, because it is a defense in depth recommendation, not confirmed evidence that denied traffic goes unlogged.
+Real logging of the implicit default deny can exist at the device level in a way this CSV export has no visibility into; the absence of an explicit logged cleanup rule only means the guarantee is missing, not that the gap is definitely being exploited.

 This ranking also drives report ordering (`$SeverityOrder`:
 Critical=0, High=1, Medium=2, Low=3) and it's the same ranking the AI